Ordering repeat prescriptions

 Collecting your prescription

-You will need to choose a pharmacy to collect your prescription from.
+collect their medication from.
 We call this nominating a pharmacy.

 You can change your nominated pharmacy at any time: